brennadev/uikitextensions/README.md

 # uikitextensions
-Extensions with Methods and Properties I've Added to UIKit Classes
+Extensions with Methods and Properties I've Added to UIKit Classes/Structs

-This is a collection of Swift class extensions to add functionality to UIKit classes.
+This is a collection of Swift class/struct extensions to add functionality to UIKit classes/structs.
 I've used these methods to either simplify functionality or debugging of UIKit code in my projects.
-See the documentation in each file for more detailed information on the methods added.
-Each file contains an extension for one UIKit class.
+See the documentation in each file for more detailed information on the methods and properties added.
+Each file contains an extension for one UIKit class or group of related classes/structs.

 #### Compatibility
 * Xcode 9.4 or later